functionless/functionless/website/docs/concepts/event-bridge/index.md

 ## Integrations

 Functionless supports integrations between some AWS services and Event Bridge.
-Send events to an `EventBus` using the `PutEvents` API and send events to other resources using the `.pipe` method.
+Send events to an `EventBus` using the `putEvents` API and send events to other resources using the `.pipe` method.

 ### `Pipe` events from an `EventBus`.